Since version 2.8.0, in the Centreon Open Source suite, the Knowledge Base module allows you

 The technical procedure is available in Centreon front-end through a link icon:

-By clicking on link icon, the user is redirected to the corresponding procedure.
+By clicking the link icon, the user is redirected to the corresponding procedure.

 If the link icon is on the left of a host name, the wiki page containing the procedure for the host will be displayed.